Frequently Asked Questions

 "What kind of training do you have to have to be a licensed acupuncturist in Kentucky?"

 Licensure for acupuncturists in Kentucky is administrated by the Kentucky Board of Medical Licensure (KBML) - this is the same licensing board that issues licenses for physicians (both MDs and DOs), physician and surgical assistants, genetic counselors, and athletic trainers.
-The requirements for a license to practice acupuncture in the commonwealth include graduation from an accredited program that includes at least 1800 total hours, 300 of which must be clinical, and passing a national board exam (which is actually three exams administered by the National Commission for Certification of Acupuncture and Oriental Medicine).
+The requirements for a license to practice acupuncture in the commonwealth include graduation from an accredited program that includes at least 1800 total hours, 300 of which must be clinical, and passing a national board exam (which is actually three exams administered by the National Commission for Certification of Acupuncture and Oriental Medicine and one exam administered by the Council of Colleges of Acupuncture and Oriental Medicine).
 There are, of course, some other paths for acupuncturists who have been licensed in other states.
 In addition, we have to renew our licenses every two years, a process which also requires at least 30 hours of continuing education.

 "How safe is acupuncture?"